 Why read this? : Travel and tourism’s been hit hard this year.
 We look at what Qantas and Tourism Australia are doing with their marketing to keep going.
-Learn the messages they’re putting out and the way they’re keeping customers engaged.
+Learn the messages they’re putting out, and how they’re keeping customers engaged.
 Read this to see how in terms of customer experience, travel and tourism are still surviving.
 Just.

 We all need to take a deep breath.
 Covid-19 seems to be slowly grinding the world into tired, Zoom-eyed submission.
-And we all seem to be mostly stuck at home like children on the naughty step.
-So we felt we needed a change of (virtual) scene this week.
+It feels like being punished as a kid by being permanently stuck on the naughty step.
+So we think we need a change of (virtual) scene this week.

 Customer experience - travel and tourism